SandeepKumar29J/First-repo/README.md

 # First-repo
-this is the first repository
+This is the first repository